sternenseemann/sternenblog/README.md

 🌟blog — file based CGI blog software

+## features

+mainly two things make sternenblog kind of unique: a) it uses `mtime` for datetime information of entries and b) it is written in C (for better or worse).

 ## user documentation

 sternenblog is documented in `sternenblog.cgi(1)` which you can read using